sandialabs/WecOptTool/.github/CONTRIBUTING.md

 To delete do `make clean`.

 The documentation uses the Jupyter notebook tutorials in the `examples` directory.
-When building the documentation locally you will need to have installed [pandoc](https://pandoc.org/installing.html).
+When building the documentation locally you will need to have installed [pandoc](https://pandoc.org/installing.html) and [gifsicle](https://github.com/kohler/gifsicle).

 ### Editing the tutorials
 The tutorials are used as part of the Documentation.